Sadyba: History

-In 1887, the Fort IX was opened to the south of the village of Czerniaków, on Powsińska Street.
-It was constructed by the Russian Imperial Army, as part of the Warsaw Fortress, a series of fortifications surrounding the city.
-It was decommissioned and partially deconstructed in 1913.
-Additionally, to the west was also built the Fort Che, with remains of its moat, now forming a small pond within Sadyba, known as Bernardyńska Woda.
+In the 1880s, the Fort IX and Fort Che were built to the south of the village of Czerniaków, on Powsińska Street.
+They were constructed by the Russian Imperial Army, as part of the Warsaw Fortress, a series of fortifications surrounding the city.
+They were decommissioned in 1909, and Fort IX was partially demolished in 1913.
+The remains of the moat of the Fort Che, now forming a small pond, known as Bernardyńska Woda.

-In 1907, at 44/46 Powsińska Street was founded the Czerniaków Cemetery.
+In 1907, the Czerniaków Cemetery was opened at 44 and 46 Powsińska Street, serving the nearby village of Czerniaków, with the structure now located within the boundaries of Sadyba.

-On 8 April 1916, the area was incorporated into the city of Warsaw, becoming part of the district of Mokotów.
+On 8 April 1916, the area was incorporated into the city of Warsaw.
 In 1919, a series of single-family houses were constructed alongside Gorczerwska Street, stretching between Czerniaków Lake and Posińska Street.
-In the early 1920s, in the area of Czerniaków Lake was developed a neighbourhood of villas, called the Garden City of Czerniaków (Miasto-Ogród Czerniaków).
-It was designed following the garden city movement, and later there were also built houses inspired by Polish manor houses from the 18th and 19th centuries.
+In the early 1920s, in the area of Czerniaków Lake was also developed a neighbourhood of villas, known as the Garden City of Czerniaków (Miasto-Ogród Czerniaków).
+It was designed following the garden city movement princiles, and later the houses inspired by the 18th- and 19th-century Polish manor houses were developed in the area.

-Between 1924 and 1928, around the Fort IX, and with its outer boundary marked by Okrężna Street, was constructed the neighbourhood of Sadyba.
+Between 1924 and 1928, the neighbourhood of Sadyba was developed around the Fort IX, and with its outer boundary marked by Okrężna Street.
 It consisted of detached and semi-detached single-family houses.
 It was developed by the Sadyba Officer Construction and Housing Association (Oficerska Spółdzielnia Budowlano-Mieszkaniową „Sadyba”), founded in 1923 by officers of the General Staff of the Polish Armed Forces, with major Władysław Kuntz and general Józef Zając at its helm.
-First residents moved in in 1926, which included families of 28 initiators of the neighbourhood, and numerous officers of the Polish Armed Forces, including veterans of the First World War and the Polish–Soviet War.
-In 1933 was founded the Association of the Friends of Garden City of Czerniaków, which was given the ownership of the Fort IX by the city.
+First residents moved in 1926, which included families of 28 organisation founders, and numerous officers of the Polish Armed Forces, including veterans of the First World War and the Polish–Soviet War.
+In 1933, the Association of the Friends of Garden City of Czerniaków was founded, being granted the ownership of the Fort IX by the city.
 In 1936, the remains of the fortifications on the eastern side of Powsińska Street were destroyed, with the area being developed into a park, later named Szczubełek Park in 1993.

 The Fort IX, one of the city fortifications, dating to 1887.
-Photography made in 1944 while it was occupied by Wehrmacht during the Second World War.
+Photography made in 1944, while it was occupied by the German Army during the Second World War.